5 Configuring Database Firewall

 Note:

-- A single network interface card (NIC) is required in the case that client and database are on the same sub-network.
+- A single NIC is required when the client and database are on the same subnet.
 There is no network separation.

-- Additional NICs are required in the case that client and databases are on different sub-networks.
+- Additional NICs are required when the client and database are on different subnets.

-- In case where there are 3 NICs, the network separation requires you to have a management network interface which is usually attached to the default gateway.
+- When there are three NICs, the network separation requires you to have a management network interface, which is usually attached to the default gateway.
 The first NIC is placed in the client subnet.
 The second NIC is placed in the database subnet.
-There is no additional routing set up required in this configuration.
+No additional routing is required in this configuration.
 All the addresses for clients and databases are local to the networks that are accessible to the Database Firewall NICs.

-Database clients connect to the Database Firewall proxy that in turn connects to the database server, forwarding all data received from the database client.
+You configure clients to connect to the Database Firewall instead of the database so that the firewall can intercept all SQL traffic and take the necessary actions, based on policies that you define.
 In all cases, the database server identifies the Database Firewall as the client.

 Note:

-To simplify the modification required for applications to connect to the Database Firewall proxy mode deployments, configure local domain name servers (DNS) to resolve fully qualified domain name (FQDN) of the target database to the IP address of the Database Firewall.You can deploy the Monitoring / Blocking (Proxy) mode in the following ways:
+To simplify the modification required for applications to connect to the Database Firewall proxy mode deployments, configure local domain name servers (DNS) to resolve the fully-qualified domain name (FQDN) of the target database to the IP address of the Database Firewall.You can deploy the Monitoring/Blocking (Proxy) mode in the following ways:

 - Proxy without network separation

-- Proxy without network separation using a dedicated NIC for the proxy service
+- Proxy without network separation using a dedicated network interface card (NIC)

 - Proxy with network separation